jungomi/xxhash-wasm/README.md

 // 32-bit version
 create32()
   .update("some data")
-  .update(Uint8Array.from([1, 2, 3]))
+  // update accepts either a string or Uint8Array .update(Uint8Array.from([1, 2, 3]))
   .digest(); // 955607085

 // 64-bit version
 create64()
   .update("some data")
-  .update(Uint8Array.from([1, 2, 3]))
+  // update accepts either a string or Uint8Array .update(Uint8Array.from([1, 2, 3]))
   .digest(); // 883044157688673477n
 ```